BHK4321/Fintrack/README.md

-# Personal Finance Management Tool: FinTrack
+# Personal Finance Management Tool : FinTrack

 FinTrack helps users manage their income, expenses, and transactions with budgeting, analytics, and financial insights.